mrsimpson/slides-data-in-motion/slides.md

 Alright, let's keep data local.
 But what do we do if we scale horizontally?

 <!--
-Scaling horizontally means **adding new nodes** to which compute-demands/traffic is routed.
+Scaling horizontally means **adding new nodes** to which compute demands/traffic is routed.

 When keeping state local, this means that the scaling process needs to be aware of where data is being processed.
 -->